lucascolley/lucascolley.github.io/lucascolley/content/about.md

 ## Other Interests

-In my free time, I enjoy contributing to [Open Source Software](#open-source-software), listening to [music](./music.md), running, playing football and pool, and video games.
+In my free time, I enjoy contributing to [Open Source Software](#open-source-software), listening to [music](../music.md), running, playing football and pool, and video games.

 I am broadly interested in politics, particularly in politics which aims to reduce inequality, increase democracy, and foster peace.

+## Contact Me

+You can email me at mailto:lucas.colley8@gmail.com.
+For Oxford-related things, you can also reach me at mailto:lucas.colley@chch.ox.ac.uk.
+Please direct any communication related to my role as Vice-President of Christ Church JCR to mailto:jcr.vice-president@chch.ox.ac.uk.